I’m a no-dig allotment gardener that writes, takes photos, and promotes the mental well-being of men.

 - Style: No dig/no till, mainly vegetables, some cut flowers

 - How do I start allotmenteering without digging?
 Start making compost as soon as you get your plot.
 Start clearing your plot by placing weeds and plants into a composter of your choice.
 My favourite are dalek composters.
 Once your plot is free of weeds, cover it with cardboard to prevent (most) weeds coming back.
 Place compost in rows/beds on top of the cardboard then plant.
 Continue to make lots of compost for a yearly mulch on the beds.

 - How can I make lots of compost?
 Get lots of second hand compost bins from Facebook Marketplace then add browns and greens: cardboard, manure, remnants of harvests from your allotment, weeds, grass cuttings, newspaper, used coffee grounds, wood shavings/chips – they can all be composted.

 Writing an old school blog

-Along with an email newsletter, I write an old-school blog because they are both outside the scope of social media algorithms and I like writing them.
+Along with a newsletter, I write an old-school blog because they are both outside the scope of social media algorithms and I like writing them.

-The blog is a place where I can publish and update content that I find useful as a no-dig allotment gardener and that you might find interesting and useful.
+The blog is a place where I can publish and update content that I find useful as a gardener writer and advocate for men’s mental health that you might find interesting and useful.

-This is why the search box is an excellent way to find out about specific allotment gardening content on this website.
+This is why the search box is an excellent way to find out about specific content on this website.

 To stay up to date with the blog subscribe here.